yanzzzzzzzzz/K-Nearest-Neighbor-Classifier/README.md

 # K-Nearest-Neighbor-Classifier
-An implementation of K-Nearest-Neighbor-Classifier and testing for cifar10 dataset
+An implementation of K-Nearest-Neighbor-Classifier and testing on cifar10 dataset